odosa-osifo/data-science-projects/README.md

   * Numerical → Mean
   * Categorical → Mode
-* Outlier handling using IQR (clipping extreme values)
+* Outlier handling using IQR (clipping extreme values to the closest inlier using winsorization)
 * Feature scaling using StandardScaler
 * One-Hot Encoding and Target Encoding